 Central Market is the obvious starting point for the baskets, woven boxes and carvings.
 Upstairs shops have batik by the metre as well as sarongs.
 Worth checking out are also Craft Complex and the Basket Shop on Jalan Panggung in China Town.
-Karyaneka now also has an online store.
 One of our favourites is Gerai OA: a volunteer-run, nomadic stall selling crafts by the Orang Asli of Malaysia.
 The crafts are collected from villages by volunteers and 100% of sales is paid to the named artisan.
 Check their Facebook page to see where to find them.
+Similarly, Helping Hands Penan sells baskets woven by the Penan weavers in Sarawak.
 In Publika you can check out Gadis Manis and Kaleidoscope.
 The Museum of Islamic Arts has a lovely gift shop, too!

 Presents for kids